WHO IS CARLA TO HARRY STYLES? Everything You Need to Know

 Well, we have got the full story.
 And it is a lot more wholesome than you might expect.

-So, Who Exactly Is Carla?
+So, Who Exactly Is Carla to Harry Styles?

-In his Apple Music interview with Zane Lowe, which you can watch here, Harry described Carla as being in “that group of friends that if I hadn’t said yes to this thing, I wouldn’t have met this person.”
+Carla is one of Harry’s friends.
+That is it.
+No romantic history.
+No dramatic backstory.
+Just a woman Harry met through his social circle and connected with over a shared love of music.
+In his Apple Music interview with Zane Lowe, Harry described Carla as being in “that group of friends that if I hadn’t said yes to this thing, I wouldn’t have met this person.”
 She is, in other words, one of those wonderful people who comes into your life almost by accident, through a chain of yeses and coincidences, and then turns out to matter enormously.

 The Night That Inspired the Song